-GIF Transparency: Option to make background color (default is white) transparent for Web graphics.
+GIF Transparency: Make background color (default is white) transparent for Web graphics.

-Multipage TIFF: If selected, a multipage TIFF file will be created. otherwise, a separate TIFF file is created for each page.
+Multipage TIFF: If selected, creates a multipage TIFF file.
+By default, generates separate TIFF file for each page.

-CMYK: If selected, a CMYK version of JPEG or TIFF files will be created.
+CMYK: If selected, creates a CMYK version of JPEG or TIFF files.